LucyWilcox/ExercisesInC/homeworks/homework10.md

 5) When a thread returns from `cond_wait`, what do we know is definitely true?
 What do we think is probably true?

-The condition being waited on is now true and the mutex is locked.
-But it might be the case that there is an interception so you still have to check again.
+The condition being waited on is likely now true and the mutex is locked is definitely true.

 6) What happens if you signal a condition variable when there are no waiting threads?